 a lot of time to process and view.
 But with Euclideon by your side, you could view it in just less than one second with no compromise on area and detail.

-The agnostic nature of Euclideon Vault, the company’s flagship product, means that there would be no problem with different inputs, export file types, and workflows.
+The agnostic nature of Euclideon udStream, the company’s flagship product, means that there would be no problem with different inputs, export file types, and workflows.
 The software allows its customers to host models centrally and share with thousands of users even at places where the bandwidth is limited.
 This can be done even on very low spec hardware PCs, tablets and mobile devices.
-While it works great on Linux, Macs, and PCs, Euclideon Vault comes in a version that works in a web browser too.
+While it works great on Linux, Macs, and PCs, Euclideon udStream comes in a version that works in a web browser too.

 The governments and organizations of the world go to great lengths to capture massive LiDAR datasets.
 For instance, the UK DEFRA 25cm LiDAR dataset is over 15 terabytes in size.
 It needed to be split into tiles of 500m X 500m.
 These tiles needed to be downloaded individually.
 This meant that the number of tiles would be well over 500,000.
-All these tiles can be combined into a single dataset using Euclideon Vault and opened simultaneously in under one second.
+All these tiles can be combined into a single dataset using Euclideon udStream and opened simultaneously in under one second.
 Through its software,

 Euclideon is continuously pushing the envelope